 Standardizing the reporting of pharmacogenomic results (Table 1)

 Reporting pharmacogenomic results to clinicians and patients has many steps, from the initial laboratory results reporting to the transfer of the laboratory report to the EHR to the information presented to the prescribing clinician at the point of care.
-Standardizing all these processes, while ensuring communication, is crucial to consistent and effective implementations of pharmacogenomics in clinical practice.
+Standardizing all these processes, while ensuring communication, is crucial to consistent and effective implementation of pharmacogenomics in clinical practice.
 The CDC working group describes areas of the laboratory report that are not standardized and summarizes the lack of standardization for nomenclature for sequence variants and alleles.
 (PMID:26479518) In all, nine recommendations for standardization are outlined including four addressing the naming of sequence variants, one for naming variants and four recommendations for the test report.
-The CDC workgroup did not provide recommendations for other areas of reporting of pharmacogenomic results such as the translation of genotype to phenotype and nomenclature used to describe allele function and phenotype.
+However, the CDC workgroup did not provide recommendations for other areas of reporting of pharmacogenomic results such as the translation of genotype to phenotype and nomenclature used to describe allele function and phenotype.

 Sequence Variant and Allele Nomenclature